 General Suggestions for Teaching Students with Disabilities

 Make your course "disability-friendly."
-It is helpful to announce at the beginning of the semester, "Students who have Letters of Accommodations from the Center for Access and Success, please see me during my office hours."
-You should put a few paragraphs into your course syllabus welcoming students with disabilities and inviting them to visit you for a discussion of their disability-related academic needs.
-These paragraphs might read as follows:
+Include a statement in your course syllabus welcoming students with disabilities and inviting them to visit you for a discussion of their disability-related academic needs.

-If you have a documented disability and require accommodations to obtain equal access in this course, please meet with the instructor at the beginning of the semester and provide the appropriate paperwork from the Center for Access and Success.
-The necessary paperwork is obtained when you bring proper documentation to the Center for Access and Success., which is located on the first floor in Pine Dale Hall, 7136, phone: 508-999-8711.
+If you have a documented disability or chronic health condition and require accommodations to obtain equal access in this course, please call the Center for Access & Success at 508.999.8711 to make an appointment.
+The Center is located on the first floor in Pine Dale Hall, 7136.
+Here you will meet with their staff to discuss your needs.

-If you need disability-related accommodations in this class, if you have emergency medical information you wish to share with me, or if you need special arrangements in case the building must be evacuated, please inform me immediately.
-Please see me privately after class or at my office.
+You may also want to notify students that if they have emergency medical information that they wish to share with you, or need special arrangements in case the building must be evacuated, to please inform you.

 Facts on Students With Disabilities